Carr Memorial Library

-The Robert J. Stransky Memorial Complex is the home of the football, soccer, lacrosse and track and field teams at Canisius.
-Those teams all compete on Koessler Field, the first component of the Complex.
+The Robert J. Stransky Memorial Complex is the home of the Canisius football, soccer, lacrosse and track and field teams.
+Those teams all use Koessler Field, the first component of the complex.
 Koessler Field has a state-of-the-art synthetic surface for play in all types of weather elements.
 The field also has an extra layer of padding under its surface to minimize the impact to student-athletes.
 The track has eight lanes so it is able to host large invitationals.

 Center for the Arts

 Canisius High School purchased the Conners mansion at 1140 Delaware Avenue in Buffalo in May of 2017 to serve as the school's center for the arts.
 The property is directly across West Ferry Street from the main Canisius campus.
 The13,000 square foot building will allow Canisius to expand its campus and deepen its commitment to the arts as part of the quality Jesuit education offered at the school.
 When renovations are completed, the center will include dedicated rehearsal spaces for music ensembles, individual practice spaces for student-musicians, a recording studio, and architecture, ceramics, sculpture and art classrooms.
 The first floor will serve as gallery space for art exhibits, and as a venue for special events.

 - Two Gymnasiums, including the Bernard J. Kennedy Fieldhouse